-- resource_path: resources folder path, - sso_class:SSO connector class name, - service_url:backend services address, typically set to http://localhost:8080/knowage, - host_url: frontend services address, the one the user types in his browser, - hmacKey: secret key to generate JWT tokens used by the default security mechanism.
+- resource_path: resources folder path, - sso_class:SSO connector class name, - service_url:backend services address, typically set to http://localhost:8080/knowage, - hmacKey: secret key to generate JWT tokens used by the default security mechanism.
 You must change it, and do not distribute it.
 You can put any random alphanumeric string in it, and you can change it everytime you want, you just need to restart Tomcat to apply the change, - password_encryption_secret: the complete path of a file to contain the password encryption secret.
 The file must contain random text of any length.
 This is a security configuration, so don't use short strings.
 For example, you can create a file and write text into it.
 Do not distribute it for any reason, create at least a backup copy of the file.
 After the first start of Knowage, it will no longer be possible to change the secret key.
 In case you lost this secret, look at the paragraph below to see how to update the passwords of existing users.